ucd-rundergrad-2020/M_Slivinsky_Rundergrad2020/Week_1_Flowering_Time_Data_Exploration.md

 1. Calculate time from germination to flowering or `final` for each plant.
 This would involve either parsing `germ`, `yellow`, `flowering`, and `final` as `dtt` data types and/or converting them to numerical values.
 2. I already did this above, but separating plant `field_ID` into separate components and extracting the relevant `ID` value, parsing it as a `int` vector, is a useful skill that I had to use numerous times while workiing at Bio-Rad.

+### Notes from Meetings:

+* Experimental understanding was basically correct.
+* Note that the different groups (A-D) were planted on different weeks.
+* Next week: look at difference in flowering time.
+Looks like the best way to do this involves parsing the columns as `dtt` and using `difftime`?